JCovarrubias236/Project-1/README.md

 The code conducts exploratory analysis on the dataset, including:
 - Analyzing track generation trends.
-- Analyzing track popularity across generations.
+- Analyzing track genrsand artists popularity across generations.
 - Analyzing the distribution of music genres across generations.
 - Identifying top songs and exploring their attributes.
+- Visualizing correlations between track features in each generation and popularity.
 - Visualizing correlations between track attributes and popularity.

 ### Dependencies